Moyinoluwa-10/aamu-botb-2024/README.md

   ![](./images/Screenshot%20(10).png)
 <p align="right"><a href="#readme-top">back to top</a></p>

 The frontend and backend of the web application built can be accessed [here](https://touchdownai.vercel.app/).
 You can read more regarding each section of the project by clicking on the links below.
+We created a video demo of the web application and it can be accessed [here](https://www.youtube.com/watch?v=gEElIsotuIo)

 ---